kartgoel/HydraDocumentation/docs/runGradCAM.rst

 =====================

 This file uses a parser to generate a GradCAM to analyze and process present images.
-Processed data is reported back to the database through a run time while logged messages are recorded.
+The processed data is reported back to the database through a run time while logged messages are recorded.

 .. code-block:: python